hackforla/tdm-calculator/.github/ISSUE_TEMPLATE/dev--wave-page-audit.md

         - [ ] leave `Steps to Reproduce` empty
 <!-- Delete if page has no Form-Elements -->
 - Form-Elements
-    - [ ] For all form elements (e.g. text input, password fields, checkboxes), click on the element and then click away to trigger validation error messages
+    - [ ] For all form elements (e.g. text input, password fields, checkboxes), attempt to trigger validation error messages (e.g. missing input, password complexity, incorrect username or password)
       - [ ] In **2.
 Audit Log**, create and populate row for every Error, Contrast Error, and Alert on the Details pane
         - [ ] populate `Auditor` with your GitHub handle
         - [ ] populate `Page` with your selected page from **1.
 Page Log**